ph09/CAT2/README.md

-# OUT OF DATE AND WILL BE REPLACED SOON.
+# README IS OUT OF DATE AND WILL BE REPLACED SOON + NEW UPDATES.

 ![pipeline](https://github.com/ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/blob/master/img/cat-logo.png)